-Research in the Skaggs School of Pharmacy and Pharmaceutical Sciences is overseen by Dr. David Ross, the Associate Dean of Research and Graduate Studies (ADRGS).
-Dr. Ross serves as the chief research officer of the school and as the school’s lead representative on research matters both internally and externally.
-His primary responsibilities include facilitating activities in basic, translational and clinical research, implementation of strategic research directions in the school, oversight of grants management, and overseeing graduate studies at the MS and PhD levels.
+Research in the Skaggs School of Pharmacy and Pharmaceutical Sciences is overseen by Dr. Manisha Patel the Associate Dean of Research and Graduate Studies (ADRGS).
+Dr. Patel serves as the chief research officer of the school and as the school’s lead representative on research matters both internally and externally.
+Her primary responsibilities include facilitating activities in basic, translational and clinical research, implementation of strategic research directions in the school, oversight of grants management, and overseeing graduate studies at the MS and PhD levels.

 Personalized or precision medicine necessitates a comprehensive and integrated approach to mechanisms underlying drug action.
 As described below, while pursuing new initiatives in Clinical and Translational Sciences, Pharmacogenomics, Systems Approaches, Medicinal Chemistry and Drug Discovery, the school also continues to build in its core areas of Pharmaceutical Biotechnology, Biophysics, Toxicology and Cancer Pharmacology, as well as in Pharmaceutical Outcomes Research and multiple clinical specialties.

 Pharmaceutical Biotechnology.
 With its roots in classical pharmaceutics, Pharmaceutical Biotechnology focuses on newer macromolecular pharmaceuticals such as proteins and nucleic acids.
 Especially relevant for vaccines and therapeutic antibodies, this area of study focuses on stability, formulation and targeted delivery.
 With co-directors from both the Department of Pharmaceutical Sciences and the Department of Chemical Engineering at the University of Colorado Boulder, the Center for Pharmaceutical Biotechnology is recognized for its innovative research, excellence in PhD education and annual conferences attracting scientists from around the globe.